 The Annual Action Plan (AAP) process requires that the City prepare in a single document its strategies and goals to address housing needs; establish and maintain a suitable living environment; and to encourage economic opportunities for every resident.
-The City will use AAP goals to allocate CDBG, HOME, and ESG, funds over a twelve-month period (1/1/2021 through 12/31/2021) and to provide direction to its strategic partners, participating agencies, and stakeholder organizations to address the housing and community development needs of the low- and moderate-income residents of the City of Rockford.
-HUD will evaluate the City's performance based on the goals established in the AAP.
+The City will use AAP goals to allocate CDBG, HOME, and ESG, funds over a twelve-month period (1/1/2023 through 12/31/2023) and to provide direction to its strategic partners, participating agencies, and stakeholder organizations to address the housing and community development needs of the low- and moderate-income residents of the City of Rockford.
+HUD will evaluate the City's performance based on the goals established in the AAP through the Consolidated Annual Performance and Evaluation Report (CAPER).